-We are happy to provide printed copies of relevant documents for parents and carers at Toftwood Infant School.
+We are happy to provide printed copies of relevant documents for parents and carers at Toftwood Infant and Junior School Federation.

 Website link below explains more about the support and services on offer in Norfolk to children and young people with SEND.

 Information on Norfolk’s Local Offer on SEND for Early Years, pre-school, nursery and childminding:

 Many families with children with disabilities will not require specialist early years provision because they will be sufficiently supported using universal services – these are services which are used by all children and families.